Buhari Promises Sustained Funding of Trans-Saharan Highways - THISDAYLIVE

 According to Fashola, the road would encourage the integration of the region as well as open up limitless opportunities to the countries.

 “That road covers over 9,000km and 80 per cent of that road is now asphalted.
-It is important to contextualise that in what we all read about as the trans-Saharan trade road.
-This was the road of camels and horses.
+It is important to contextualize that in what we all read about as the trans-Saharan trade road.
+This was the road of Camels and Horses.
 So how much Africa has progressed now is that with the partnership of all of the men sitting here and all of the experts, 80 per cent of the roads used to be travelled by the camels and horses are now motorable and I think that is progress,” Fashola added.

-He urged Nigerians to understand that they are part of a large urban network of opportunities, saying: “If you appreciate that the roads of horses and camels are now the road of vehicles and trucks, you can imagine the opportunities that lie ahead as we converge here.”
+Noting that the impact was huge, he urged Nigerians to understand that they are part of a large urban network of opportunities, adding: “If you appreciate that the roads of horses and camels are now the road of vehicles and trucks, you can imagine the opportunities that lie ahead as we converge here.”